-COLUMN A COLUMN B COLUMN C .
-Communism a.
+COLUMN A COLUMN B COLUMN C I. Communism a.
 A King, Queen or Sultan is the head of state but their powers are limited by a constitution.
-The monarch must consult with a religious or elected group of people before making Brunei Darussalan important decisions Vietnam Cambodia DEMOCRACY.
+The monarch must consult with a Brunei Darussalan religious or elected group of people before making important decisions Vietnam Cambodia 2.
+Democracy b.
 This form of government emphasises the state's authority.
-CAMBODIA 2.
-DEMOCRACY b Countries that follow this system are usually called Republics or Unions.
+Countries that follow this system are usually called Republics or Unions.
 In this system non-elected rulers have the most control although individuals usually have some degree of freedom.
 Indonesia Singapore Authoritarianism This form of government tries to equalise the social conditions and remove inequalities between people. c.
 Property possession and business ownership are important to followers of this system because they believe that all wealth should belong to everyone equally.
 As a result, the state may try to take PHILIPPINES ownership of everything to make sure that profits are equally shared.
 When referring to just the economic system of a country, this way of thinking may be called Socialism.
-LAOS CONSTITUTIONAL MONARCHY THEFT d.
-This form of government has two different styles.
-People either hold political power themselves and directly influence political decisions, or they elect officials to represent their interests and THAILAND decisions, or they elect officials to represent their interests and make decisions for them.
+LAOS 4.
+CONSTITUTIONAL MONARCHY decisions, or they elect officials to represent their interests and make decisions for them.